Lipschitz homotopy convergence of Alexandrov spaces II: Lipschitz contractible convex hulls

-\begin{rem} It is also possible to show that the distance to the center $\hat q_i$ is nonincreasing under the contraction (in other words, $\tilde U_i$ is \textit{strongly Lipschitz contractible} to $\hat q_i$ in the sense of \cite[1.4]{MY:stab}).
-This is trivial for the second flow, but not for the first flow.
+\begin{rem} It is further possible to show that the distance to the center $\hat q_i\in\tilde U_i$ is nonincreasing during the contraction (in other words, $\tilde U_i$ is \textit{strongly Lipschitz contractible} to $\hat q_i$ in the sense of \cite[1.4]{MY:stab}).
+This is trivial for the second flow $\Psi_i$, but not for the first (modified) flow $\hat\Phi_i$.
 To see this for the first flow, we use the $(-\lambda)$-concavity and $1$-Lipschitz continuity of $\tilde h_i$ to obtain